sriramwork/Text-Summarization-with-Extractive-and-Transformer-Models/README.md

 ## Project Overview

-This project focuses on automatic text summarization using both traditional NLP techniques and state-of-the-art transformer models.
-The objective is to generate concise, meaningful summaries from long research papers while preserving key information and context.
+The goal of this research is to automatically summarize text using both cutting-edge transformer models and conventional NLP techniques.
+The goal is to distill significant material and context from lengthy research articles into succinct, useful summaries.

-The process begins with data preprocessing, including text normalization, tokenization, and stopword removal.
-Next, the sentences are scored based on token frequency, and a summary is generated using an extractive approach.
-Finally, a transformer-based model, **T5**, is used for abstractive summarization, creating more fluent and human-like summaries.
+Data preprocessing, which includes stopword removal, tokenization, and text normalization, is the first step in the process.
+After that, an extractive method is used to score the sentences according to token frequency and produce a summary.
+Lastly, abstractive summarization is achieved using **T5**, a transformer-based approach that produces summaries that are more natural and human-like.

 ### Key Features:
 - **Extractive Summarization**: Using token frequency to score and select sentences.